Dancer, dance teacher and artist Olivia Holland fills Georgina Butler in on how relocating to New Zealand has reinvigorated her passion for dance.

 Since Olivia last graced this site for an interview in June 2014 her entrepreneurial spirit and sense of adventure has taken her to the island nation of New Zealand, also known as the ‘Paradise of the Pacific’.
 Surrounded by stunning natural beauty, motivated to continue painting and newly devoted to the art of teaching, Olivia is falling in love with dancing – and the life it has given her – all over again.

-A couple of cheeky elves conjure up magical shoes that are made for dancing in Northern Ballet’s latest captivating production for children, Elves & the Shoemaker.
+A couple of cheeky elves conjure up magical shoes that are made for dancing in Northern Ballet’s latest captivating production for children, Elves and the Shoemaker.

 These sprightly creatures transform the shoemaker’s very last piece of leather into a pair of magnificent shoes.
 They are a perfect fit for the next customer who enters the store and the sale means the delighted shoemaker has enough money to restock his workbench.
 To his amazement, the industrious elves return on multiple occasions and produce footwear to entice an assortment of shoppers.
 How will the shoemaker and his wife ever repay these helpful visitors?